 At minimum, we require the following level of explanation in your RMT post:

 For each Pokémon, give the reason why you chose the Pokémon, and an explanation of the strategy for the set.

 This information helps us understand what you are trying to achieve with each Pokemon, so we can be critical of your reasoning, not just the moveset at face value.
 It also helps us preserve the goals of your team.
-It also exposes your level of knowledge (so we can explain more carefully if you're willing to drop your ego and learn).
+It also exposes your level of knowledge (which is a good thing, if you're willing to drop your ego and learn).

 Some people like to give a step-by-step explanation of the teambuilding process, or write some notes at the end to explain what they’re looking for, or make a "threatlist" for others to help deal with.

 Avoid explaining the literal function of the moves, etc. on your team.
 (For example, don't write "Roost for healing, Swords Dance for setup".)
-Anybody worth your time listening to already knows about those things.
+Anybody worth your time listening to already knows about that.
 We want to hear about your strategy, and why you made certain choices on your team.
 Be more insightful than "x is STAB, y is coverage" (coverage for what exactly, and why?).